IASA2/NomCom-Guidance/2018-2019 Nomcom Guidance.md

 ## IETF LLC Board Overview
 Candidates are sought for the role of board director on the first full board.
 All board directors are unpaid volunteers.

-The IETF LLC board of directors is responsible for setting broad strategic direction for IETF LLC.
-The board will be responsible for hiring and supervising an executive director.
-The executive director will be responsible for managing the day-to-day affairs of IETF LLC, including hiring staff to carry out the LLC’s responsibilities.
+The IETF LLC Board of Directors is responsible for setting broad strategic direction for IETF LLC.
+The board will be responsible for hiring and supervising an Executive Director.
+The Executive Director will be responsible for managing the day-to-day affairs of IETF LLC, including hiring staff to carry out the LLC’s responsibilities.

 The board’s other responsibilities include adopting an annual budget, adopting employee benefit plans, consulting the IETF community on matters as appropriate, and approving entering into agreements that that meet a significant materiality threshold.
 Ideally, some board directors will be positioned to play an active role in helping to secure financial resources for the IETF and to leverage personal connections that help the staff identify and solicit potential funders.
 The board’s work is high-level and strategic; the board is expected to delegate management of day-to-day activities and related decision-making to staff.